potchangelo/express-unsplash/README.md

 ## Credit

 The project was inspired by https://unsplash.com/, Every photos in API already included with credit for the author on Unsplash.

+### Stack used in the project
+- Node.js
+- Express
+- Sequelize
+- MySQL